apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the sidecar containers that will be attached to the component&rsquo;s main container.</p>
+<p>Defines the sidecar containers that will be attached to the Component&rsquo;s main container.</p>
 </td>
 </tr>
 <tr>